minhaz1217/devops-notes/50. creating user and logging with ssh/README.md

 # Purpose
 Here we will add a new user and create ssh files so that that user can login to remove pc via ssh.

 # Steps
+## All of the commands are working in ubuntu 22.04

 ### At first create a new user using
 `sudo adduser user_name`